IoTForDevices/AzureIoT-Demos/IoT-PnP-with-MXChip/Demo-Showtime.md

 ## Demo Purpose

 This demo shows the power of IoT Plug and Play in combination with an Azure IoT Central application.
 Take a look at the [IoT Plug and Play](https://docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play) and [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/overview-iot-central) documentation to get enough background information for your partner / customer conversation.
+At the end of this description, there are also a few details on how IoT Plug and Play is implemented, in this case by using the [Azure SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/iot).
+You don't have to mention these low level details when running a demo, but they might help if your customer has additional questions.

 ## Step-by-Step instructions